Do you enjoy a hands-on outdoor job involving creativity and practical skills? If so, a career as a painter might suit you.

 Painters and decorators paint walls, varnish floorboards, and perform finishing touches to protect, maintain and embellish commercial premises, industrial sites, and homes.

 You can become a Painting Trades Worker without formal qualifications.
 However, completing a Certificate III in Painting and Decorating will make you more competent for the role.

-This blog will teach you the essential skills, training, qualifications, and steps to land your dream job as a professional painter.
+This blog will teach you the essential skills, training, courses, qualifications, how long painting apprenticeships are, salary, and steps to land your dream job as a professional painter.